huggingface/blog/mistral-coreml.md

 the OS, that also offer developers a number of ways to include these features within their own apps.

-Apple Intelligence features can only work this seamlessly and this well because of the vertically integrated software stack that truly harnesses Apple Silicon's capabilities to the fullest.
-Apple also offers an incredible platform for developers to run models on-device, known as Core ML.
+Apple Intelligence features can only work this well because of the vertically integrated software stack that harnesses Apple Silicon's capabilities to the fullest.
+Apple also offers a platform for developers to run models on-device, known as Core ML.
 This software stack allows you to run ML models across all 3 compute units (CPU, GPU & Neural Engine).